luisecm/replaceString/README.md

 # replaceString simple project

-Script will replace each char in a string with the next char in alphabet
+Small NodeJS code with mocha/chai to test replacing each char in a string with the next char in alphabet

 Steps to install and execute the tests: